 As you saw above, it’s also impossible to give one homeland security salary for every profession.
-After all, there are over 200,000 people who work for DHS.
+After all, there are over 200,000 people who work for DHS domestically and internationally.

 With a homeland security degree, salary expectations may be healthy.
-Here are some median salaries* for common jobs you’ll find in the Department:
+Here are some median annual salaries for common jobs you’ll find in the department:

-*The salary information listed is based on national median salaries, unless noted.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+The salary information listed is based on national median salaries, unless noted.
+Conditions in your area may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

-There were over 806,000 police and detectives in the U.S. in 2014, the last year for which the Bureau of Labor Statistics (BLS) has data.
+There were over 795,000 police and detectives in the U.S. in 2020, the latest year for which the Bureau of Labor Statistics (BLS) has data.
 (There is no specific information for those jobs within DHS.)

-And employment in law enforcement is expected to grow 4 percent from 2014 to 2024.
+And employment in law enforcement is expected to grow 7% through 2030, which is right at the national average for all careers.
 The BLS predicts that continued interest in public safety will lead to new job openings for police officers.